mehmetbe/Chicago-Census-Data-SQL-Queries/README.md

 # SQL-Queries
-This repository includes the SQL queries that were written as part of IBM Data Science Professional Certificate
+This repository includes the SQL queries that were written as part of requirements to obtain the IBM Data Science Professional Certificate